djmad123/100-days-of-code/log.md

 ### Day 3: Apr 19, 2020
 **Today's progress:
 Using JS a Smarter Way.
-Create new repo
+Create new repo.

+### Day 4: Apr 20, 2020
+Using JS a Smarter Way